Luk-kar/DS_salaries_project/scraper/README.md

 - [requirements.txt](scraper/requirements.txt)
 - [Piffle](Piffle)

+## Running the tests 🧪

+To run tests, write down in the terminal, in the program folder:
+`python -m unittest`
+or
+`scripts\run_tests.bat`

 ## Wish-list ✨

 1. Optimizing the speed of the script.
 Get rid of all artificial pause scripts.